The T-Mobile Team presents a new organisational structure

 About the Company

 T-Mobile Czech Republic has been operating in the Czech market since 1996.
-As at 31 March 2013, nearly 5.6 million customers were using T-Mobile’s mobile services; T-Mobile thus remains the number-one operator in the Czech mobile market.
+As at 30 September 2013, more than 5.7 million customers were using T-Mobile’s mobile services; T-Mobile thus remains the number-one operator in the Czech mobile market.
 T-Mobile is an integrated operator: in addition to mobile and fixed-line telecommunications services, it offers ICT and T-Mobile TV satellite television services.

 T-Mobile has long focused on the quality of its services.
 Independent tests have repeatedly confirmed that T-Mobile is the quality leader in 2G and 3G (UMTS FDD) data services, as well as in GSM voice services.
 Since its establishment, the company has placed emphasis on excellent customer service and proper conduct towards business partners, employees and the environment.
 T-Mobile has received, among other awards, Employer of the Year, Employer of the Decade, Company of the Year: Equal Opportunities, and the VIA Bona award for the involvement of its employees in philanthropic and volunteer activities.
 In 2012, the magazine World Finance named T-Mobile Czech Republic the Best Wireless Telecoms Provider in Eastern Europe.